igormelao/onebitbot/README.md

 # How to use it

-Invite your chat bot to your Slack Team
+Invite your chat bot to your Slack Team.

 # Require
 ```